marcpickett1/marcpickett1.github.io/meaning.md

 > --Heinrich Heine (1797-1856)

 What a tragedy when someone dies.
-All that knowledge acquired over a lifetime, the entire tacit Weltanschauung, all gone to rot.
+All that knowledge acquired over a lifetime, the entire tacit worldview, all gone to rot.
 A million secrets taken to the grave, synapses destroyed.

 --